Spiraline/RTAS2022-AE/manual.md

 ## About the setup
 Experiment (b) uses two machines: (1) a Linux computer where the AD stack is run and (2) a Windows computer that provides a simulated driving environment to the computer (1).
 Both machines require high performance.
-Additionally, computer (2) requires high-performance GPU e.g., NVIDIA GTX 1080 or higher.
+Additionally, computer (2) requires high-performance GPU, e.g., NVIDIA GTX 1080 or higher.

 So setting up all of these at your local machine requires a lot of time and effort, and we do not want to ask you to do that.
 So instead, we can set up remotely accessible servers at SNU(Seoul, South Korea) that you can immediately start assessment without any hassle.